u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 We went with the first option.
 The Jodhpur player was an easy *haramball* merchant and Pranav got the better of him in straight sets.
 Hans and I were up next.
 Now, we are both decent players, but this was the first time we were stepping on the court after that short practice session on Day 0.
 We lacked rhythm.

 We started off well and took a 4–2 lead in the first set.
 Then it went catastrophically downhill.
 We were missing volleys, our groundstrokes were going out or into the net, and nerves caught up with us badly.
 We lost fucking ten games in a row.
 Final score: 4–6, 0–6.
-I feel ashamed of myself writing this, but yeah — I now have a 100% loss rate at the Inter IIT Sports Meet.
+I feel ashamed of myself writing this, but yeah, I now have a 100% loss rate at the Inter IIT Sports Meet.
 Hans has three more attempts ahead of him — he'll do better, I'm sure.

 They gave us one bagel and Sibi returned them two in the deciding singles.